Azure872/hello-world/README.md

 Hello everyone!

 I'm Brandon.
 I like Javascript and Python.
 My hobbies include coding as well as researching computer hardware development.
-I have built many pc's (for myself and my friends).
+I have built many pc's (for myself and my friends) for nearly over a decade.

 I consider myself a PC enthusiast on a budget ^^